 They also include servicing of some of the private loans.
 It is not authorized by the federal government, but they are one of the loans servicers of federal loans.

-If you have federal student loans and you land up with EdFinancial as your assigned loan servicer, at that point you may find that their website offers many instruments and resources to enable you to perceive the knowledge to manage your student loans.
+If you have federal student loans and you land up with Edfinancial as your assigned loan servicer, at that point you may find that their website offers many instruments and resources to enable you to perceive the knowledge to manage your student loans.

-What is special about Edfinancial Servicers?
+What is special about Edfinancial Services?

 Edfinancial is a legitimate organization.
-The tools and resources aren't one of a kind to EdFinancial, however, their website is easy to scroll and you will quickly find out resources that you need to understand and manage your loans.
+The tools and resources aren't one of a kind to Edfinancial, however, their website is easy to scroll and you will quickly find out resources that you need to understand and manage your loans.

 Their student loan calculator tool is quite handy for borrowers.
 Through that tool, you can find many repayment options.
 You can also analyze how much interest you will have to pay and what would be your repayment term for your loans.

-If you have a military based background and you have served the country then you have a whole separate page dedicated to you.
+If you have a military-based background and you have served the country then you have a whole separate page dedicated to you.
 They offer different benefits and repayment options for borrowers from a military background.
 You will be assigned a unique email address and customer service line.